 Welcome to our website.
 Here you will find details of the HE workshops and consultancies that we offer, along with comments from delegates who have participated in previous workshops.
 There is also a biography, a list of recent publications and some useful resources.
-The latter have been downloaded 70,000 times in the last seven years.
+The latter have been downloaded over 70,000 times in the last eight years.
 Tess, Sam and Megan, our Golden Retrievers, also have their own web page!

 I am delighted to welcome Ruth Healey to the ‘family firm’.
 She is an experienced higher education researcher and workshop presenter.
 Initially she will focus particularly on workshops on ‘ethical thinking’, ‘students as partners and change agents’ and active learning.
 See her own page for further details.

 We are both excited to be part of the inaugural editorial team of the new International Journal for Students as Partners.
 The first issue was published in May 2017.